 Do not worry!
 You have come to the right place.
 We can help guide you through the step-by-step process of washing your wool-filled bedding, be it your wool duvet comforter, bedsheet, or pillow.

 Well, the first thing you should check here if it is actually possible to wash the wool duvet comforter bedding and more on the below.

 We know you must be having a lot of questions when it comes to washing a quilt with wool batting.
 Can you dry clean a wool duvet or should you tumble dry it?
 What if you have an old duvet and how to clean old wool quilts?
 Do I need wool-safe detergent?
 We hope to answer all your questions here.
 Keep reading!!

 Even though wool-filled bedding is easy to care for, you should always make sure to check the manufacturer’s wash and care instructions.

 You should always read the label to confirm whether the duvet comforter is washable or not.
-Most wool comforters are not washable as wool is not conducive to washing in its natural form.
-But Down Under Beddings Washable wool duvet can be easily washed.
+Most wool comforters are not washable, as wool is not conducive to washing in its natural form.

 Washing wool duvet comforters can often make people nervous.
 As you might have to carefully plan.
 We get that your duvet is precious to you as it can be a costly investment.

 For some, it might be a generational hand me down which you want to preserve.
-As in my case- I love my wool-filled duvet my grandmother gifted me.
+As in my case- I love the wool-filled duvet my grandmother gifted me.